Prohelion/prohelion.github.io/docs/Open_Source/ArrowPoint_Tablet/20_Dashboard.md

 ## ArrowPoint Dashboard

 The Driver Dashboard as the name suggests is designed to provide information to the driver.
 In the Arrow1 TeamArrow used this system as the actual dashboard in the car.
-If [Customisable Alerts](60_SystemDetails.md) are triggered in the App software these are also shown on the screen so the driver has instant notification of an issue.
+If [Customizable Alerts](60_SystemDetails.md) are triggered in the App software these are also shown on the screen so the driver has instant notification of an issue.

 ![android_dashboard](images/android_dashboard.png)